dziubenzo/personal-website/README.md

-# Personal Website
+# Portfolio Website

-This is the repo for my personal website - [dziubany.dev](https://dziubany.dev)
+This is the repo for my portfolio website - [dziubany.dev](https://dziubany.dev)

 It is available in **English** (British and American varieties) and in **Polish**.